How Much Are Eye Exams in Canada in 2024?

 A contact lens eye exam is a little more comprehensive than a routine exam as the eye doctor has to scrutinise your eye health and vision before fitting you with adequate lenses.
 A contact lens eye exam can cost up to $185 without insurance.

 With health insurance, however, most of these costs would be almost entirely or significantly covered by your provider.
-However, finding the right health insurance could be time consuming, but we've got you covered.
-You could use our comparator below to compare prices, coverage, and even get quotes in no time from the best health insurances in Canada.
+However, finding the right health insurance could be time-consuming, but we've got you covered.
+You could use our comparator below to compare prices, and coverage, and even get quotes in no time from the best health insurance in Canada.

 Compare The Best Health Insurance Plans in Seconds